JThorneX/React-Portfolio/README.md

 # React Portfolio

+## Description
 A portfolio showcasing my React and CSS skills as well as a selection of the work I've done over the past few months.

+## Usage
+The pages link to view.

+Otherwise, npm i to install dependencies then npm start to start server and view in browser on localhost.

 ## Credits